 - Contusion: Victims of truck accidents might get a contusion if tissues begin leaking blood into brain cavities.
 These buildup over time and get worse and worse so like other brain injuries it is very important to consult a physician as soon as you can.

 This covers most of the major brain injuries arising out of truck accidents in Illinois or any other state for that matter.
-To learn about various claims for recovery following an incident like this, and what value your claim might be worth, call us today and speak to a team member of the Rosenfeld Injury Lawyers.
+To learn about various claims for recovery following an incident like this, and what value your claim might be worth, call us today and speak to a team member of the Rosenfeld Injury Lawyers LLC.

-Statistics on Brain Injuries from Truck Accidents
+Statistics on Brain Injuries From Truck Accidents

 We want to provide you with some general information related to truck accidents and brain injuries.
 It should help understand both the scope and severity of the topic.
 Also, it might encourage you to driver safer and seek medical and legal help if you are involved in a crash like this: